On the Real Watership Down

-Although Richard Adams offers very little description of what Bigwig describes as a ‘great arch’ under the Iron Road, it is a significant landmark in both the book and the 1978 movie.
-Bigwig must pass through it on his way into Efrafa, and whilst subsequently fleeing with Blackavar, Hyzenthlay and a group of does.
-It also represents the southern most boundary of territory under the control of General Woundwort.
+Although Richard Adams offers very little description of what Bigwig describes as a ‘great arch’ under the Iron Road (Chapter Thirty Five, Groping), it is a significant landmark in both the book and the 1978 movie.
+Bigwig must pass through it on his way into Efrafa (Chapter Thirty Four, General Woundwort), and whilst subsequently fleeing with Blackavar, Hyzenthlay and a group of does (Chapter Thirty Eight, The Thunder Breaks).
+It also represents the southernmost boundary of territory under the control of General Woundwort.

 The three arches of the viaduct, looking northwards.

-A similar view as Bigwig and the fleeing efrafans wait for Keehar.
+A similar view as Bigwig and the fleeing efrafans wait for Kehaar.

 The western side of the central arch.